leanardiles/Court_Opinions_Analyzer/README.md

 1. **🎭 Dummy AI (Testing)** - Instant mock responses for testing validator workflow
 2. **⚡ Llama 3.1 8B (Groq - Fast)** - Quick analysis for simple questions
-3. **🎯 Llama 3.1 70B (Groq - Recommended)** - Balanced speed and accuracy (default)
+3. **🎯 Llama 3.3 70B (Groq - Recommended)** - Balanced speed and accuracy (default)
-4. **🔥 Llama 3.1 405B (Groq - Best Quality)** - Highest accuracy for complex legal questions
+4. **🔥 Llama 4 Maverick 17B (Groq - Best Quality)** - Highest accuracy for complex legal questions

 All Groq models run on cloud infrastructure with **no local setup required**.
-The free tier provides 14,400 requests per day, which is more than sufficient for typical research projects (~10 cases/module × 1 module/day = ~10 requests/day = <0.1% of quota).
+The free tier provides 14,400 requests per day, which is more than sufficient for typical research projects.

-**AI Provider is locked after module creation** to ensure data integrity across all cases in a module.
+**AI Provider is locked after the first module is created** to ensure data integrity across all modules in a project.

+### Structured AI Responses

+All Groq-powered analyses return structured responses with three components:

+- **ANSWER** — The direct answer to the research question
+- **REASONING** — 2-4 sentences citing specific parts of the opinion
+- **CONFIDENCE** — A score from 0.0 to 1.0 based on evidence quality:
+  - `0.90–1.00` = Answer explicitly and unambiguously stated in the opinion
+  - `0.70–0.89` = Answer strongly implied but not directly stated
+  - `0.50–0.69` = Opinion is ambiguous or requires significant interpretation
+  - `0.00–0.49` = Opinion lacks sufficient information or question does not apply

 ### Why Groq Instead of Local Ollama?